AriFordsham/GHCWiki/status/slpj-tickets.md

 - [\#2002](https://gitlab.haskell.org//ghc/ghc/issues/2002): Very slow compilation.
 (There is linear stack growth with depth of linear list literal, which we think is ok, but it still should not be so slow.)
 Needs profiling
 - [\#1969](https://gitlab.haskell.org//ghc/ghc/issues/1969): quadratic behaviour in the specialiser
 - [\#2346](https://gitlab.haskell.org//ghc/ghc/issues/2346): desugaring let-bindings
+- Use wildcards for dead variables in interface files.

 ---